astrobellatrix/muse-functions/README.md

 ## Install ##

 Simply clone and run the python functions.
-You might want to add the muse-analysis folder to your $PATH and $PYTHONPATH
+You might want to add the muse-functions folder to your $PATH and $PYTHONPATH

 ## Commands specific to running effective noise calculation ##